Information Security Analyst Salary

-Other low-paying employers include M. D. Anderson Cancer Center at $66K and General Dynamics Information Technology Inc at $67K, though some Information Security Analysts there earn up to $118K.
+Others at the bottom of the scale for this job include M. D. Anderson Cancer Center at $66K, and General Dynamics Information Technology Inc where $67K is the norm, but it is worth noting that some Information Security Analysts there earn up to $122K.

 Popular Skills for Information Security Analyst

-Information Security Analysts report using a large range of skills on the job.
-Lucky workers who know Forensics can expect a significant pay bump, scoring salaries 25 percent above average.
-Project Management and Security Risk Management are also correlated to pay that is above average, with increases between 9 percent and 25 percent.
+Information Security Analysts seem to require a rather large skill set.
+Most notably, skills in Project Management, Security Risk Management, Tableau Software, and Cyber Security are correlated to pay that is above average, with boosts between 4 percent and 10 percent.
 Skills that are correlated to lower pay, on the other hand, include Microsoft Excel, Information Technology Support, and Network Management / Administration.
-Those familiar with IT Security & Infrastructure tend to be well versed in Security Policies and Procedures and Security Risk Management.
-Most people skilled in Computer Security are similarly competent in Security Intrusion Detection.
+It is often found that people who know Computer Security are also skilled in Security Intrusion Detection.
+Skill sets containing IT Security & Infrastructure also tend to include Security Policies and Procedures and Security Risk Management.

 Pay by Experience Level for Information Security Analyst